 Course Reserves: Information for Faculty

-Please note that we no longer take requests for electronic course reserves; follow the instructions for Linking to Library Resources to enhance your online course or class website.
+- Please note that we no longer take requests for electronic course reserves; follow the instructions for Linking to Library Resources to enhance your course through a learning management system or a class Web site by linking to electronic articles, journals, books, and personal documents.

 - Requests are processed in the order received.